01-edu/public/subjects/blockchain/local-node/README.md

 *You can also use ganache ("non cli") that provides a nice graphical interface.
 For compatibility, change the listening port to 8545 in the settings*

 Noticeably, local javascript nodes are not connected to any network and provide already 10 account populated with test ether.

+This quest self validate with an empty "local-node.js" file

 ### Notions